43 Books About Mexico For Travelers & History Buffs

 An alcoholic only thinks about where to get the next drink.
 This includes a strychnine concoction that was used back in the day to help alcoholics dry out.
 The story is heartbreaking.

 Ernest Hemmingway wrote The Sun Also Rises in 1926 with some astute observations about expats.
-I can’t help but see the cliché expat in Mexico getting drunk and not fitting in.
+I can’t help but see the cliché expat-community in Mexico getting drunk and not fitting in.

 Director John Huston made the story into a movie in 1984.